Bomberman Jetters (video game)

-is an action game for the Game Boy Advance, GameCube and PlayStation 2, and part of Hudson Soft's Bomberman series.
+is an action game for the GameCube and PlayStation 2, and part of Hudson Soft's Bomberman series.
 The game builds on the gameplay style established in the previous Bomberman series entry, 2002's Bomberman Generation, and features characters and settings from the 2002 anime series Bomberman Jetters.
 The GameCube version utilizes cel-shaded graphics similar to those of Bomberman Generation, while the PlayStation 2 version does not.

-The game was released in Japan in 2002, with the Game Boy Advance version released under the name Bomberman Jetters: Densetsu no Bomberman (ボンバーマンジェッターズ 伝説のボンバーマン, Bonbāman Jettāzu Densetsu no Bonbāman); the GameCube version was originally scheduled to be released in the U.S. by Majesco Sales on November 11, 2003, before it was delayed to March 9, 2004.
+The game was released in Japan in December 2002.
+The GameCube version was originally scheduled to be released in the U.S. by Majesco on November 11, 2003, before it was delayed to March 9, 2004.
 The anime series' first title sequence appears as the game's opening cinematic, but the accompanying theme song "Boku wa Gakeppuchi" was omitted from the North American version.

 Plot

 Mujoe and the Hige Hige Bandits, tired of White Bomber repeatedly stopping their plans for galactic conquest, enact a plan to destroy Planet Bomber and its inhabitants by crashing the Dark Star, Mujoe's artificial comet, into its surface.
 With only 24 hours until impact, White Bomber and MAX travel to the Dark Star to deactivate the engines propelling the comet and prevent Planet Bomber's destruction.